 Heavy metals are posing and increasing threat on not only our environment but our health as well.
 We are being bombarded through water, air, soil, and food in countless assaults – but rarely assessing for toxic burden.
 Urine and/or hair element analysis is an invaluable tool for the diagnosis or confirmation of toxic element burden and monitoring of detoxification therapy.

-Dr. Dempster provides a Comprehensive Autoimmune Screening panel that is an economical and efficient way to assess possible tissue damage to multiple organs of the body.
+Dr. Dempster, ND provides an Autoimmune Screening panel that is an economical and efficient way to assess possible tissue damage to multiple organs of the body.
 It measures for predictive antibodies, some of which can appear up to ten years before the clinical onset of disease.
 Predictive antibodies allows for the identification of markers and possible precursors of autoimmune diseases.

 Inflammation is a process by which the body’s immune response produces to protect the body from possibly harmful foreign organisms such as bacteria and viruses.
 It triggers the production of white blood cells and other substances to fight infections, injuries and toxins.